couchbase/couchbase-jvm-clients/README.md

 # Couchbase JVM Clients

-This repository contains the next generation of Couchbase SDKs ("3.0") as well as a rewritten `core-io` library.
+This repository contains the third generation of the Couchbase SDKs on the JVM ("3.0").

-It is currently in an `alpha` state and not ready for prime-time, although we are getting there.
+The SDKs are currently in a `beta` state, and should be stable to develop and experiment against.
+Please do not use them in production until we release them as `GA` (planned for January 2020).

 ## Overview